manuelamc14/employees-database-sql/README.md

 5. Salaries: It includes the employee id and the salary.
 6. Titles: it includes the title name and the title id.

-Please see below the ERD use to establish the table schema:
+Please see below the ERD used to establish the table schema:

 ![alt text](https://github.com/manuelamc14/employees-database-sql/blob/main/EmployeeSQL/employees_erd.png?raw=true)